Eikichi Yazawa: 1975–1980: Solo debut and Gold Rush

 In May 1975, Yazawa flew to the U.S. to start his solo career after signing with CBS Sony.
 His first solo album, I Love You, OK, was recorded at the A&M Studios in Los Angeles and produced by The Godfather soundtrack producer, Tom Mack.
-This album got generally unfavorable reviews because Yazawa switched his style of music.
-Thus, his first solo concert tour, E.Yazawa Around Japan Part-1, ended disastrously, as Yazawa could not fill the venue in Sasebo city, Nagasaki, which only held 1,500 people.
+Because Yazawa switched his style of music, I Love You, OK got generally unfavorable reviews.
+His first solo concert tour, E.Yazawa Around Japan Part-1, ended disastrously, as Yazawa could not fill the venue in Sasebo city, Nagasaki, which only held 1,500 people.
 He made an oath to himself under the catchphrase of "Remember Sasebo" to become the biggest-selling rock artist in Japan.
-He continued to tour everywhere in Japan to show that Carol's former leader was now a solo artist.
+He continued to tour around the country to show that Carol's former leader was now a solo artist.

-On July 24, 1976, he finally went back to Hibiya Hall, under the name of The Star in Hibiya, with sold-out audiences and a new album, A Day.
+On July 24, 1976, under the name of The Star in Hibiya, he finally went back to Hibiya Hall with sold-out audiences and a new album, A Day.
 Backing him up at this concert was The Sadistics.
 His 33000 Miles Road Japan tour played 66 concerts and he steadily gained popularity as a superstar of Japanese rock.

 After the remarkable success of his third album Open Your Heart, Yazawa played his first solo performance at Nippon Budokan on August 26, 1977, to a sold-out crowd of over 13,000 people.
-His live album, Super Live Nippon Budokan, which contains most of this concert, was released three months after the show.
-This album is often described as the best live album of Japanese rock.
+His live album, Super Live Nippon Budokan, which contains most of the concert, was released three months after the show.
+This album is often described as the best live album in Japanese rock.

 1978 is regarded as one of the best years of Yazawa's career.
 Not only did his 4th album, Goldrush, which was later rated No. 5 on list of the "100 Greatest Japanese Rock Albums of All Time" of Rolling Stone Japan, go to #1 in the Oricon charts, but his autobiography Nari-Agari (trans.
 Upstart) which was edited by video game designer and ad writer Shigesato Itoi, sold over a million copies.
 On August 28, he performed a concert in Korakuen Stadium in front of 50,000 attendees.
 He also ranked 1st of top-earning musicians by Japanese government, beating the Enka queen Hibari Misora.
 The following year, he performed at 96 venues, including Nagoya Stadium.

 Despite his success, he experienced an "emptiness" by being on top and getting everything he wanted.
 In 1980, Yazawa signed a contract with Warner Pioneer (now Warner Music Japan) and moved to the West Coast of the United States.
 He tried to overcome the emptiness by conquering a new land.